GluuFederation/flex/extras/enrollment-client/README.md

 - Use fully qualified domain names for both client and server. `localhost` will not work

-- Edit file **globals.js** prior to use.
-Ensure to add your domain to the authorized Javascript origins of the OpenID client
+- Edit file **globals.js** prior to use

-- Ensure to include this domain in [casa cors config](https://gluu.org/docs/casa/4.0/developer/rest-services/#cross-domain-consumption-of-services)
+- Ensure to include this origin in [casa cors config](https://gluu.org/docs/casa/4.0/developer/rest-services/#cross-domain-consumption-of-services), that is, the domain you are using to serve this client (eg. https://my.local.org)

 - This app has been tested on Firefox only

+## Troubleshooting

+If you face errors (in the browser's developer console) when accessing endpoints such as `/.well-known/openid-configuration` or `/oxauth/restv1/token`, obtain a token manually and then gently add a line like `token = "token-value"` as the first statement in the document.ready event handler for the page you are trying to visualize.
+The following shows how to obtain a token:

+`curl -k -u 'clientId:clientSecret' -d grant_type=client_credentials https://<gluu-host-name>/oxauth/restv1/token`